Shobhit2806/Netflix-GPT/README.md

 - Api calls 2 times because of Strict mode enabled in our app.
 It will just happen twice in local but if we make a build for production it wont happen twice.
 It happens twice because React does extra rendering of your components to check for some inconsistency calls.
 - Usage of Custom Hooks.
 - When you are using Redux Store, store data in it.
 It is easily accessible
+- For using z-index postion property should be set.

 # Good to have